YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If cannabis is part of a medical treatment plan, the surgical team needs to know before the operation.
 That allows the plan to be adjusted without guessing during recovery.

-Why do coughing, dizziness, and touching matter after surgery?
+Coughing, dizziness, and touching after surgery

-Yes.
 Tell the clinic before surgery if you use cannabis regularly, medically, heavily, or together with tobacco.
 The same applies if you use edibles, vaping products, oils, or other substances that affect sleep, blood pressure, anxiety, or alertness.

-Patients need to read the instructions before hair transplant as real medical preparation, not as a formality to skim the night before travel.
+Read the instructions before hair transplant as real medical preparation, not as a formality to skim the night before travel.
 This matters more when cannabis, tobacco, sleep medication, anxiety medication, painkillers, or supplements are part of the picture.

 If you already smoked after surgery, look at the scalp without testing it.
 Do not rub the grafts to see whether they are secure.
 Do not pick scabs.
 Do not keep touching the hairline because you feel worried.